Spotlight on the Government Pension Investment Fund of Japan

 Improve Disclosure: As a first step, the GPIF and other investors should urge the top three Japanese banks to assess and disclose all significant ESG risks across their entire financing portfolios, with a priority on carbon-intensive sectors including fossil fuels and tropical forest-risk commodities.
 Our analysis found that none of these banks properly disclose their ESG risks to investors.
 Investors should also urge reform of Japan’s Corporate Governance Code so companies are required to disclose all climate and human rights-related risks.
 Reporting should be consistent with the GRI Sustainability Reporting Guidelines, Recommendations of the Task Force on Climate-related Financial Disclosures, and the Guiding Principles on Business and Human Rights.

-Public Commitment: Investors should urge banks they invest in to adopt policies and due diligence systems for all sectors that pose significant climate, biodiversity and human rights risks.
+Improve Due Diligence: Investors should urge banks they invest in to adopt policies and due diligence systems for all sectors that pose significant climate, biodiversity and human rights risks.
 Unlike banks in the US and Europe, none of the top Japanese banks have comprehensive policies to minimize the harmful impacts of their financing.
 The Japanese banks should publicly commit to protect valuable High Carbon Stock forests and peatlands, respect human rights, and end financing of coal mining, coal power, and extreme oil and gas.

 Divest: Investors should divest if the banks fail to take prompt action to clean up their financing.